wp-plugins/simple-real-estate-pack-4/readme.txt

 == Changelog ==

+**Version 1.2.4**

+- Fixes CSS issue where Schools were overlaying main content on the page.
+- Changed TinyMCE plugins to open windows via Ajax rather than direct calls.
+- Added dirty patch to load JS only on the pages that utilizing the plugin.
+- Misc. clean up.

 **Version 1.2.3**

 - Bug Fix: reworked yelp logic to fix "no businesses" issue, that was appearing for all categories even if only one was empty.